eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 any risk of false authentication - without exceptions.

-Note: This recommendation stems from realising that strict requirements to use HSMs for all relying parties will not be practical to enforce and will limit the usage of the wallets in cases where this high-level security is not necessary.
+Note: This recommendation stems from realising that strict requirements to use HSMs for all Relying Parties will not be practical to enforce and will limit the usage of the wallets in cases where this high-level security is not necessary.